-On a crisp fall morning, Cooper awakes with a satisfying stretch, his four sleek legs pressed toward the ceiling.
-His long tail thumping and batlike ears flapping, Cooper gets up, excitedly bounding around the room.
+On a bright summer morning, Cooper the dog awakes with a satisfying stretch, his four sleek legs pressed toward the ceiling.
+His long tail thumping and batlike ears flapping, Cooper rises and excitedly bounds around the room.

 Cooper lives his joy-filled days on Cape Cod, Massachusetts with his family, humans Jodi and Leo and cats Bella, Luna, Gia, and Cali.
 Jodi says Cooper is the perfect dog, the kind anyone would love to welcome into their homes.

-Had Rise for Animals (then NEAVS) not stepped in to rescue Cooper and his fellow animals from the university, his fate would have been very different.
+Had our Animal Rescue Team not stepped in to rescue Cooper and his fellow animals from the university, his fate would have been very different.
 Cooper would have been euthanized at the end of the semester, when he was no longer needed for students’ practice.

 “In October of 2019, I had to put down my dog of 13 years.
 It was the first time in 30 years I had no dog in the house.
 It was so empty.
 But after some time passed, I felt ready—it was time to fill that void and give another dog a home,” Jodi says.
 “The timing just lined up.
 And when Leo and I met Cooper, we knew he was coming home with us.
 I guess you just find [a dog] you click with.
 For us, that was Cooper.”